 Georgians form human chain to protest talks with Gazprom

-TBILISI, Georgia (AP) — Thousands of Georgians have formed a human chain stretching for about 7 kilometers (4 miles) through the capital to protest negotiations between their government and the Russian natural gas monopoly, Gazprom.
+TBILISI, Georgia (AP) — Thousands of Georgians formed a human chain stretching for about 7 kilometers (4 miles) through the capital on Sunday to protest negotiations between their government and the Russian natural gas monopoly, Gazprom.